How to use Google Sheets – A Detailed Guide for Getting Started

 • Alternate Row Shading

-• Format Each Column with right Data Type
+• Format Each Column with the right Data Type

 format-table